Bollos00/passwgen-go/README.md

 $ ./passwgen-go --help
 Usage of ./passwgen-go:
-  -c, --characters="1aA%": Allowed characters type on the password -i, --ignored="": Characters ignored in the creation of the password -l, --length=-1: Fixed length of the password (overwrites 'min' and 'max' flags) -M, --max=16: Maximum size of the password
+  -c, --characters="1aA%": Allowed characters type on the password -C, --clipboard=false: Copy the generated password to the clipboard instead of printing it -i, --ignored="": Characters ignored in the creation of the password -l, --length=-1: Fixed length of the password (overwrites 'min' and 'max' flags) -M, --max=16: Maximum size of the password